HaloITSM Guides

 The following video contains a walkthrough on how to connect to Exchange calendars using this connection type.
 Written steps to connect are also provided below.

-An Administrator must connect to the single account below.
+Important: An Administrator must connect to the single account below.
 Meeting invites will be sent from the connected account's email address.
 The azure account used when authorising the application from inside Halo needs to have delegate or "Full Access Permission" to each of the accounts (Mailbox Folder Permission) that you are connecting to for editing/adding appointments.

 Azure App Registration